Amazon scores big win as India court stalls Future's $3.4 bln retail deal - Up News Info

 Article content

-NEW DELHI — India’s top court on Friday handed Amazon.com Inc a major victory in a dispute where it sought to block its partner Future Group from selling $3.4 billion in retail assets to rival Reliance Industries .
+NEW DELHI — India’s top court on Friday handed Amazon.com Inc a major victory in a dispute where it sought to block its partner Future Group from selling $3.4 billion in assets to rival Reliance Industries.

 Advertisement